adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.12.4 =
+* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.4.3.
+* Updated the readme.txt to reflect that the plugin is tested with up to v2.5.2 of the AMP plugin.
+* Updated the readme.txt to reflect that the plugin is tested with up to v4.43.0 of the MailPoet plugin.
+* Fixed issues with the various unit tests that were flagged by PHP 7.4 and PHPUnit 8.5.2 (Ubuntu 20).

 = 1.12.3 =
 * Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.4.2.